GoogleCloudPlatform/community/tutorials/ios-chatbot/part-3/index.md

 ## New Intents for Actions on Google

-In[ Part 1](https://cloudplatform.googleblog.com/2017/07/how-to-build-a-conversational-app-that-sees-listens-talks-and-translates-using-Cloud-Machine-Learning-APIs-part-1.html), we discussed the app's input and output context relationships.
+In [Part 1], we discussed the app's input and output context relationships.

 ![alt_text](conversational-app-p3-3.png "Contexts without the Assistant")

 The `where` context requires the user to upload an image, which is not supported by the Google Assistant.
 We can modify the context relationship as below.